Skip Navigation

 • LIFE Classes:

-• Lower - Middle: Students in grades K-2 may be eligible for Intervention to address reading skills.
-Students may be taught individually or grouped with a few others.
-Students in grades 3-8 may need direct instruction from a certified special education teacher in an academic area that requires a specialized curriculum to remediate an area of weakness.
-LIFE classes address reading, language arts and math skills.
-Students may be taught individually or grouped with a few others based on the students’ areas of strengths and areas of challenge.
+• Lower-Middle: Students in grades K-2 may be eligible for intervention to address reading skills.
+Students may be taught individually or in small groups with a few others.
+Students in grades 3–8 may need direct instruction from a certified special education teacher in an academic area that requires a specialized curriculum to remediate an area of weakness.
+LIFE classes focus on developing reading, language arts, and math skills.
+Students may be taught individually or in groups of a few others, based on their areas of strength and areas of challenge.

 • Upper School: Courses at the high school level are mandated by Tennessee state standards and college preparatory requirements, which inhibit the option for language arts and math skills.
-Students may be taught individually or grouped with remediation to occur within the curriculum.
-Alternate courses are offered to students that may need a slower pace of instruction and/or modified curriculum.
+Students may be taught individually or in groups, with remediation provided within the curriculum.
+Alternate courses are offered to students who may need a slower pace of instruction and/or a modified curriculum.
 The alternate class may or may not meet college preparatory requirements.
-They may also affect type of diploma a student may earn.
+They may also affect the type of diploma a student may earn.
 Course offerings include English, Math, Spanish, and Science.
 Alternate course offerings may change yearly based on the needs of the student body.
-For additional information refer to the Four Year Academic Plan.
+For additional information, refer to the Four-Year Academic Plan.

 • Tutoring: Tutoring is provided individually to a student in a specific academic area or with targeted concepts.
-The tutoring is for students that warrant additional reinforcement of skills within the college preparatory course curriculum.
-Tutoring occurs within the school day and maybe on an as-needed basis for an extended period of time.
+The tutoring is for students who warrant additional reinforcement of skills within the college-preparatory course curriculum.
+Tutoring occurs within the school day and may be provided on an as-needed basis for an extended period.

 LIFE Service Fees:

-Each student receiving LIFE services will incur an additional fee to the set yearly tuition plan.
-The level of services and fees are determined through the student’s psychoeducational evaluation, the Academic Support Plan, and the Team (parent, teacher, LIFE instructor, School Administrator, and Head of School).
+Each student receiving LIFE services will incur an additional fee on top of the set yearly tuition plan.
+The level of services and fees is determined by the student’s psychoeducational evaluation, the Academic Support Plan, and the Team (parent, teacher, LIFE instructor, School Administrator, and Head of School).

 • Consultation/Intervention/Accommodations: